mostafabarmshory/am-wb-core/document/padding.md

 There are properties for setting the padding for each side of an element (top, right, bottom, and left).
 These properties are:

-- margin-top
+- padding-top

-- margin-right
+- padding-right

-- margin-bottom
+- padding-bottom

-- margin-left
+- padding-left

 All the padding properties can have the following values: